oda-hub/doc-handbook/README.md

 ## Do not forget to

-we all do many things, but we should be concious that some actions are needed for smooth progress of collective project.
+we all do many things, but we should be conscious that some actions are needed for smooth progress of collective project.
 Even though these actions may be delayed as necessary, it should be done with intent.
 Too much notifications and distractions are detrimental to productivity, but one should aim keep some level of engagement.